rreminy/discord-apps-docs/lial/info.md

 - Deleting the relay should it be deemed inaccurate.
 Should none of the reaction be clicked Lial will release the relay.

-Use cases for this bot include crowd and congestion control across FFXIV servers, and to give time to organize
+Use cases for this bot include crowd and congestion control, and to give time to organize

 ## Privacy Policy
 ### Data Collection and Retention